Hello, and thanks for stopping by! Welcome to the green fundraising page dedicated to churches!

 Sometimes groups within the church are unable to receive all of the funding they need for the activities they want to engage in from the general fund.
 When that happens, it’s time to have a fundraiser!
 Here are 10 ways to get funding for your youth group, a mission trip, or any other church activity with reusable bags and clever fundraising ideas for churches.

 - Sell reusable bags.
-The most obvious way to raise funds using reusable bags is to sell them outright.
+The most obvious way to raise funds using custom reusable grocery bags is to sell them outright.
 Depending on the bag you choose, your church group will keep anywhere from 40-75% of the retail price.
 Use this money to fund activities for your youth group, mission trips, vacation Bible school, or anything else!

 - Bag lunches for events.
 Host a basketball tournament or other fun event, and have your youth group sell “brown bag” lunches in reusable lunch bags during the tournament.
 Bring an assortment of sandwich, drink, and snack options and allow customers to mix and match for truly fun church fundraiser ideas.
 Be sure to provide napkins and packets of condiments as well.